IshanRai9/Microsoft-Teams-Auto-Assignment-AI-Application/README.md

 PRs and suggestions are welcome!
 Please open issues for bugs or improvements.

 📬 Contact
-Made by Your Name
+Made by Ishan Rai
-📧 your.email@example.com
+📧 ishanrai1109@gmail.com